 Agility is a fast and furious activity for you and your canine companion and is becoming increasingly popular, mainly down to the fun we see the dogs having each year at Crufts.

 The course is made up of several obstacles that your dog needs to jump over, run through, balance on and weave in and out of in the fastest time possible.
-Not only does agility test the speed and fitness of your pooch, it also shows your ability as a trainer and handler to direct them around the course correctly.
+Not only does agility training test the speed and fitness of your pooch, but it also shows your ability as a trainer and handler to direct them around the course correctly.

-Of course, you can buy dog agility equipment in stores and online, but if you want to save a few pennies, you may decide to make your own dog walk and seesaw in your back yard.
+Of course, you can buy dog agility equipment in stores and online, but if you want to save a few pennies, you may decide to make your own dog walk and seesaw in your backyard.

-The good news: it’s relatively simple to do with some PVC pipes, bits of wood and a few pop-up laundry baskets, it may not be up to the American kennel club standard, but it will be fun.
+The good news: it’s relatively simple to do with some PVC pipes, bits of wood and a few pop-up laundry baskets, it may not be up to the American Kennel Club standard, but it will be fun.

 Here we look at

 So let’s get started; you never know you might have a future champion on your hands.